Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 - Jul 2022 - Oct 2022. \[RD Java Lab Summer 2022\].
 Supported 5 students.
 - Oct 2021 - Feb 2022. \[RD Java Lab Autumn 2021\].
 Supported 2 students.

-&ast;Educational program consists of theoretical lectures and practical tasks.
+  &ast;_educational program_ consists of theoretical lectures and practical tasks.
   During task completion each Mentee is assigned to specific Mentor.
   That time Mentor supports students by organizing one-to-one sessions to discuss task requirements and implementation way, answer questions, check progress, accept tasks.
   Also, there is offline support using chatting, regular code review and app local testing.
   Finally, Mentor provides feedback on the Mentees performance.

 #### Non-project Technical Support

 - Sep 2023.
-Conducted mock interview to help EPAM colleague get position on a project.
+Conducted mock interviews to help EPAM colleagues get position on a project.

-#### Math Teaching
+#### Private Tutoring&ast; (mathematics)

 - 2017\.
-Private Tutor: High Math for students.
+Conducted ~ 150 offline classes: _High Mathematics for university students_.
 Supported 4 students.
 - 2016\.
-Private Tutor: Mathematics for schoolchildren.
+Conducted ~ 300 offline classes: _Mathematics for schoolchildren_.
 Supported 8 students.

+  &ast;_private tutoring_ is support for students while they are studying at school or university.
+  It includes help with homework, clarification of difficult points, exam preparation.

 # Self-education